boennecd/dynamichazard/cran-comments.md

 Fixed issues with r-patched-solaris-x86.
 I figure it was due to the $(SHLIB_OPENMP_CXXFLAGS) flag in last submission which triggered armadillo to use OpenMP with C++11 code which caused the error.
 Decreased the size of the R code in the final package.
 Fixed the clang-UBSAN errors in https://www.stats.ox.ac.uk/pub/bdr/memtests/clang-UBSAN/dynamichazard/tests/testthat.Rout.
 I tested the new version on Ubuntu 17.04 with clang-3.9.
 However, I got a lot of errors from Rcpp/include/Rcpp/routines.h as in https://www.stats.ox.ac.uk/pub/bdr/memtests/clang-UBSAN/Rcpp/build_vignettes.log (checked on 24/06/2017 at 2 pm).
 I gather these can be disregared from Kurt Hornik's mail on 	26.
 June 2017 at 14.53.

+## Resubmission
+I removed the function mentioned in the E-mail from Kurt Hornik on 5/7/2017.

+I changed the test that cause the error in https://www.r-project.org/nosvn/R.check/r-patched-solaris-x86/dynamichazard-00check.html.
+I do not have access to a Solaris machine but the updated test is more numerical stable.

+Decreased the computation time of the tests.
+The tests run in less than 60 seconds on my pc.